 Dental Bridge

 Dental bridges can replace up to 3 missing teeth with artificial teeth.
 The bridge attaches to adjacent teeth or dental implants.
-They improve the look and function of your mouth, and prevent further dental problems that can happen when teeth are missing.
-Bridges improve chewing, and prevent remaining teeth from shifting.
+Bridges can help you chew and prevent remaining teeth from shifting.

 Periodontal Disease Treatment

 Gum disease affects many Americans.
 Periodontal disease treatment can keep chronic gum disease in check.
 Our treatments can also reverse early gum disease symptoms for patients with gingivitis.
-Visit the dentist as soon as possible if you notice bleeding, red, or irritated gum tissue.
+Visit us as soon as possible if you notice bleeding, red, or irritated gum tissue.

 Our dentist can prevent the need for eventual gum surgery by using simple procedures.
 Addressing gum disease is not as intensive as you may think.